 Pitch Magazine is a publication by and for Black creators.
 Their work is a celebration of Black creativity and expression and their second issue emphasizes unfiltered Blackness.
 It is beautifully designed and curated, filled with art and writing that resonates deeply with its readers.

 Ashamed Magazine is a pioneer in the world of publications that uplift marginalized voices.
 BLCK PWER is their first print issue, now out of print.
 It covers a wide range of topics including Black liberation and prison abolition, Black beauty and feminism, navigating white spaces while Black, and the Black Lives Matter movement.
 In the form of art, poetry, essays, articles, and interviews, BLCK PWR is a revolutionary collection of Black stories and perspectives.

 Iqra Abid (she/her) is a young, Pakistani, Muslim writer based in Canada.
-She is currently a student at McMaster University studying Psychology Neuroscience, and Behaviour.
+She is currently a student at McMaster University studying Psychology, Neuroscience and Behaviour.
 She is also the Founder and Editor-in-Chief of Kiwi Collective Magazine.
 Her work can be found in various publications such as Stone Fruit Magazine, Tiny Spoon Lit Magazine, Scorpion Magazine, and more.
 You can find her on Instagram at @iqraabidpoetry.

 - The Wardrobe’s Best Dressed: Open the Fist by Elya Braden - January 26, 2022

 - The Wardrobe’s Best Dressed: Open the Fist by Elya Braden - January 25, 2022

 - Sundress Publications Announces the Release of the 2022 Best of the Net Anthology - January 24, 2022